How to Be the Best Maid of Honor

 4. Be enthusiastic as well as assertive

-Even if weddings aren’t really your thing, since you’re the maid of honour you will need to be enthusiastic when it comes to discussing different parts of the wedding planning process.
+Even if weddings aren’t really your thing, since you’re the maid of honour you will need to be enthusiastic when it comes to discussing different parts of the planning process.
 You want to be the voice of reason in between all of the bride’s ideas.
 But as well as being enthusiastic you also need to be assertive.
 The bride has given you this position because she trusts your judgement on things so make sure you are honest with her with things like picking out dresses.

 5. Attend all wedding appointments